-According to the findings budget control has a positive significant effect on profitability of manufacturing firms in Hargeisa Somalia.
+According to the findings budget control has a positive significant effect on profitability of manufacturing firm of G.B.K Group of Companies Limited.
 Therefore budgetary control has a considerably high influence on the profitability of the manufacturing organizations, hence there is need for improving the budgetary controls to enhance profitability.